-Therefore, Hindustani musicians play their instruments or sing in what is known as the Just Intonation.
-The table below shows the relationship between Just Intonation and Equal Temperament.
+Therefore, Hindustani musicians play their instruments or sing in what is known as the Just scale.
+The table below shows the relationship between Just and Equal Temperament.

-Relationship between equal temperament and just intonation is shown in the table below.
+Relationship between equal and just temperaments is shown in the table below.
 It is not very important to remember the calculations as the offsets in the last column are used in the explanation on how to use chromatic tuner for Hindustani music.